ioBroker/ioBroker.iot/README.md

 if the text is a JSON object then the following keys can be used:
 * **responseText** needs to contain the text to return to Amazon
 * **shouldEndSession** is a boolean and controls if the session will be closed after the response was spoken or stays open to accept another voice input.
+* **sessionId** needs to contain the sessionId the response is meaned for.
+Ideally provide it to allow concurrent sessions.
+If not provided the first session that expects a response is assumed.

 **Return result via the message to iot instance**

-The iot instance also accepts a message with the name "alexaCustomResponse" containing the key "response" with an object that can contain the keys **responseText** and **shouldEndSession** as described above.
+The iot instance also accepts a message with the name "alexaCustomResponse" containing the key "response" with an object that can contain the keys **responseText** and **shouldEndSession** and **sessionId** as described above.
 There will be no response from the iot instance to the message!

 **Example of a script that uses texts**